 All Duke University on-campus classes are suspended until further notice and are transitioning to remote instruction for all undergraduate, graduate and professional schools.
-Watch a message to Duke faculty on COVID-19 from President Price.

 If you have concerns about a student’s mental health or wellbeing, please contact DukeReach.

 Emergencies related to severe weather or a health crisis can result in missed class time for students and instructors.
 The Keep Teaching site is here to help the Duke community keep classes going through remote learning when students and faculty cannot meet on campus.
 Click on the links above to get started.

 - We recommend that you make Sakai (http://sakai.duke.edu) the primary “home base” for your course.
 You can find many helpful guides for using Sakai.